-- 1. The VariableID field is the primary key, must be a unique integer, and cannot be NULL. - 2.
-The VariableCode field must be specified, but it does not have to be unique and cannot serve as an alternate key for this table.
-For example, there may be multiple variables records for "discharge" if different TimeSupports are used (i.e., 15 minute values versus daily values).
-If a variable code of "00060" is used for discharge, it would be applied to all records in this table where the VariableName is "discharge". - 3.
-The VariableUnitsID field must reference a valid UnitsID from the UnitsTable controlled vocabulary table. - 4.
+- 1. The VariableID field is the primary key, must be a unique integer, and cannot be NULL.
+This field should be implemented as an auto number/identity field. - 2.
+The VariableCode field must be unique and serves as an alternate key for this table.
+Variable codes can be arbitrary, or they can use an organized system.
+VaraibleCodes cannot contain any characters other than A-Z (case insensitive), 0-9, period ".", dash "-", and underscore "\". - 3.
+The VariableName field must reference a valid Term from the VariableNameCV controlled vocabulary table. - 4.
+The Speciation field must reference a valid Term from the SpeciationCV controlled vocabulary table.
+A default value of "Not Applicable" is used where speciation does not apply.
+If the speciation is unknown, a value of "Unknown" can be used. - 5.
+The VariableUnitsID field must reference a valid UnitsID from the UnitsTable controlled vocabulary table. - 6.
 Only terms from the SampleMediumCV table can be used to populate the SampleMedium field.
-A default value of "Unknown" is used where the sample medium is unknown. - 5.
+A default value of "Unknown" is used where the sample medium is unknown. - 7.
 Only terms from the ValueTypeCV table can be used to populate the ValueType field.
-A default value of "Unknown" is used where the value type is unknown. - 6.
+A default value of "Unknown" is used where the value type is unknown. - 8.
 The default for the TimeSupport field is 0.
 This corresponds to instantaneous values.
 If the TimeSupport field is set to a value other than 0, an appropriate TimeUnitsID must be specified.
 The TimeUnitsID field can only reference valid UnitsID values from the Units controlled vocabulary table.
-If the TimeSupport field is set to 0, any time units can be used (i.e., seconds, minutes, hours, etc.), however a default value of 103 has been used, which corresponds with hours. - 7.
+If the TimeSupport field is set to 0, any time units can be used (i.e., seconds, minutes, hours, etc.), however a default value of 103 has been used, which corresponds with hours. - 9.
 Only terms from the DataTypeCV table can be used to populated the DataType field.
-A default value of "Unknown" can be used where the data type is unknown. - 8.
+A default value of "Unknown" can be used where the data type is unknown. - 10.
 Only terms from the GeneralCategoryCV table can be used to populate the GeneralCategory field.
-A default value of "Unknown" can be used where the general category is unknown. - 9.
+A default value of "Unknown" can be used where the general category is unknown. - 11.
 The NoDataValue should be set such that it will never conflict with a real observation value.
 For example a NoDataValue of -9999 is valid for water temperature because we would never expect to measure a water temperature of -9999.
 The default value for this field is -9999.